zeek/zeek-docs/doc/scripts/base/bif/messaging.bif.zeek.rst

    (Highest Random Weight) hashing strategy.

-   :pool: the pool of nodes that are eligible to receive the event.
+   :param pool: the pool of nodes that are eligible to receive the event.

-   :key: data used for input to the hashing function that will uniformly
+   :param key: data used for input to the hashing function that will uniformly
         distribute keys among available nodes.

-   :args: Either the event arguments as already made by
+   :param args: Either the event arguments as already made by
          :zeek:see:`Broker::make_event` or the argument list to pass along to it.